Dimitri Koens on March 28th, 2013

 • Place your data files (MDF/NDF) on a separate volume.
 Configure the placement of new file by opening the server (instance) properties, Database settings page.

-• Place your transaction log files (NDF) on a separate volume.
+• Place your transaction log files (LDF) on a separate volume.

 • Leave Auto create and auto update statistics on, unless a product reconfigures otherwise (e.g. BizTalk).